 Office: Rehn Hall 339A

 Dr. Keith B. Wilson is Professor in the Rehabilitation Institute at Southern Illinois University Carbondale (SIUC).
-He was Dean of the College of Education and Human Services from July 1, 2012 until June 30, 2015.
+He served as administrator and faculty member at The Pennsylvania State University for 15 years and Dean of the College of Education and Human Services at SIUC from July 1, 2012 until June 30, 2015.
+During his tenure at Penn State University, he was also the owner and Director of Counseling, Consultation and Psychotherapy, and Services (CCPS) in State College, PA.
 He received his B.A., M.Ed., and Ph.D. degrees from Wilberforce University (1984), Kent State University (1985), and The Ohio State University (1997), respectively.
-Prior to joining SIUC, he served as a faculty member and administrator at The Pennsylvania State University, University Park, in the College of Education, Department of Educational Psychology, Counseling, and Special Education.
-During his tenure at PSU, he was also the owner and Director of Counseling, Consultation and Psychotherapy, and Services (CCPS) in State College, PA.

 Finally, Dr. Wilson has been active in Upward Bound, Summer Opportunity Research Program (SORP), and McNair programs contributing as a workshop presenter, social, and research mentor for the past 27 years.
 These programs are in place to facilitate college and/or graduate school success for students from underrepresented populations.
 He is a Certified Rehabilitation Counselor (CRC), National Certified Counselor (NCC), Licensed Professional Counselor (LPC) in Pennsylvania, and American Board of Disability Analysts (ABDA) Diplomat.